Hamiltonian and double-bracket flow formulations of quantum measurements: Introduction

 \section{Introduction}

 Traditional interpretations of quantum theory divide dynamics into two distinct classes: Hamiltonian processes and measurement processes~\cite{nielsen2010quantum, griffiths2018introduction}.
 In the former, the state $\psi_t$ of isolated quantum systems evolves unitarily, governed by Schr\"odinger's equation $d \psi_t/dt \nobreak=\nobreak -i H \psi_t$.
-In such a regime, the system's Hamiltonian $H$ fully dictates dynamics.
+In such a regime, the system's Hamiltonian $H$ completely determines its dynamics.

 Hamiltonian dynamics are in sharp contrast to what occurs during quantum measurements.
 In the latter, the collapse postulate says that, upon measuring an observable $A = \sum_j a_j \Pi_j$ with eigenvalues $a_j$ and eigenprojectors $\Pi_j$, the outcome $a_j$ is obtained with probabilities $\psi_t^\dag \Pi_j \psi_t$.
 The collapse postulate also states that, immediately after observing such an outcome, the system's state is $\Pi_j \psi_t/\sqrt{\psi_t^\dag \Pi_j \psi_t}$~\cite{nielsen2010quantum, griffiths2018introduction}.
 Open system dynamics due to interactions with an environment, or stochastic master equations arising from conditioning on measurement outcomes, can be derived from a combination of the two aforementioned regimes.